Nov 13, 2015 / Sports Medicine

 The American Academy of Pediatrics (AAP) has made new recommendations around the issue of tackling in youth football intended to improve player safety.
 Better enforcement of the rules governing illegal headfirst hits tops the list.

-Dr. Shane Miller, a pediatrician specializing in treating sports-related injuries including concussions at the Texas Scottish Rite Hospital for Children Sports Medicine Center in Plano, agrees with the AAP recommendations, which were based on a number of scientific research studies.
+Shane M. Miller, M.D, a pediatrician specializing in treating sports-related injuries including concussions at the Scottish Rite for Children, agrees with the AAP recommendations, which were based on a number of scientific research studies.

 According to the AAP, “The head and neck sustain a relatively small proportion of overall injuries but are usually involved when injuries are severe and are often the result of illegal tackling techniques such as spear tackling, which is when a player leads with the head.
 Research has shown that tackling or being tackled accounted for half of all football injuries among high school players.”